 By 1980, so much had happened in this place that the Kanha Park had become the perfect location for Stanley Breeden and Belinda Wright’s award-winning National Geographic Film, ‘Land of the Tigers'.
 And the same year, this place witnessed the successful attempts of the very first phase of the Project Tiger.

-1. Kanha Museum.
 It is perhaps one of the most ideal places to get useful information about the topography as well as many other intriguing aspects of the park.
 This place has a lot to offer like reserves, carnivores, reptiles, and herbivore creatures.
-What is really more intriguing is the fact that in order to offer a much better comprehension of the wildlife habitat to tourists, this historical centre also houses a few charts, photographs, and models offering a very detailed insight of the food chain.
+What is really more intriguing is the fact that in order to offer a much better comprehension of the wildlife habitat to tourists, this historical center also houses a few charts, photographs, and models offering a very detailed insight into the food chain.
 For anyone who loves detailed work, this is the kind of place worth visiting.

-2. Kawardha Palace.
 This one is yet another amazing option to explore in and around the Kanha Tiger Reserve.
-Spread across an area of 11 acres, this destination encompasses amazing panoramic views of Maikal Hill Range.
+Spread across an area of 11 acres, this destination encompasses amazing panoramic views of the Maikal Hill Range.
 For any nature lover, this place is a must-visit.

-3. Amarkantak.
 Also known as Teerthraj, this place is situated at a distance of around 159 km from Kanha National Park.
 The enriching natural heritage of this land is quite noteworthy.
-This place is also one of the emerging points of Narmada, Sone and Johila rivers.
+This place is also one of the emerging points of the Narmada, Sone, and Johila rivers.
 Amarkantak is best known for its Dudhdhara waterfalls, the foaming water of which resembles milk.

-4. Jabalpur.
-A place which is also known as the soul of Madhya Pradesh, Jabalpur is the city of coloured marble rocks.
-This place is situated at a distance of 164 km from Kanha National Park, offering many attractions to travellers to cherish forever.
+A place which is also known as the soul of Madhya Pradesh, Jabalpur is the city of colored marble rocks.
+This place is situated at a distance of 164 km from Kanha National Park, offering many attractions to travelers to cherish forever.
 For anyone who is looking for knowing the cultural significance of this place, Jabalpur is a must-visit.